infor-design/enterprise/src/components/toolbarsearchfield/readme.md

 ## Important Notes

-This is a specific component wrapper for searchfield components that reside inside of a [toolbar]( ./toolbar).
-This component is very different from regular searchfields and have an expanded API.
-There is an alternate API documentation for the main [Searchfield]( ./searchfield) component.
+This is a specific component wrapper for Searchfield components that reside inside of a [toolbar]( ./toolbar).
+This component uses a subset of the standard Searchfield component's API.
+See [this page]( ./searchfield) For a complete API documentation.

 ## Code Example